Once you’ve created some tickets and the sales have started to roll in, it’s time to think about managing incoming orders and attendee lists.

 Simply select your preferred action from the Bulk Actions drop-down menu, click the Apply button, and the action will be performed across the selected attendee items.

-If your event uses the RSVP ticket type, viewing and managing RSVP attendees is handled in exactly the same manner as the above process.
+If your event uses RSVP tickets, viewing and managing RSVP attendees is handled in exactly the same manner as the above process.
 However, there is no “order status” for RSVP tickets.

 Letting attendees edit their information